expyriment/expyriment-android-runtime/README.md

 About
 -----
-The Expyriment Android Runtime is a convinient way to run experiments created with [Expyriment] (http://www.expyriment.org) on an Android device.
+The Expyriment Android Runtime is a convenient way to run experiments created with [Expyriment] (http://www.expyriment.org) on an Android device.

 Installation